Sgtkeebs/Sgtkeebs/README.md

 ## Hi there 👋

+Hello, my name is Eric.
+I am currently working on the Odin Project courses, and learning Harvard's CS50 material.

 <!--
 **Sgtkeebs/Sgtkeebs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.